A girl walking by Lake Mead National Recreation Area

 Other Types of National Park Passes

-Veterans + Gold Star Families
+Veterans & Gold Star Families

-In 2020, a new program was introduced for veterans and gold star families.
-This program gives veterans free access to parks, wildlife refuges and other sites governed by the Department of the Interior, the U.S. Army Corp of Engineers and the U.S. Forest Service.
+This program gives veterans, and families of veterans, free access to parks, wildlife refuges and other sites governed by the Department of the Interior, the U.S. Army Corp of Engineers and the U.S. Forest Service.
+Visit the National Park Service website to see the qualifications and what’s required.

 Military Pass

 An America the Beautiful Pass is available for current members of the military and their dependents.
 This includes members of the National Guard and Reserve.
-Passes can be purchased in person at national parks by by showing a Common Access Card (CAC) or Military ID (Form 1173).
+Passes can be purchased in person at national parks by showing a Common Access Card (CAC) or Military ID (Form 1173).

 Annual 4th Grade Pass

-In an effort to start early and get kids involved in our national parks, the National Park Service has created a special pass for 4th graders.
+In an effort to start early and get kids involved in our national parks, the National Park Service has a special pass for 4th graders.
 The pass is free and is good for the child’s entire 4th grade school year including the following summer.
 Home schooled children are also eligible.

 Another bonus from signing up for this pass is that you are eligible for a free Christmas Tree cutting permit from the U.S. Forestry Service.